jibidus/image-in-kdoc-intellij-plugin/README.md

 - [ ] Document external url
 - [ ] Add icon to plugin
 - [ ] Image not rendered in plugin description once installed
+- [ ] Test with kdoc from another module
+- [ ] Test with kdoc from external jar
 - [ ] scrollbar not working when using rendered view in place
 - [ ] Test with upper version of IntelliJ
 - [ ] Bump IntelliJ